gamblevore/speedie/Documentation/Message.md

         if boxfile <~ jb.render // write file to disk
             "Converted XML to Jeebox: $boxfile"

-(Starting now, I won't put the "`#!/usr/local/bin/spd, main`" parts anymore.
-Just assume it is  at the start of the code.)

 Now, lets do the searching!
 Let's specify some search queries via command-line arguments.
 We'll use `app.switches` to find arguments like "`--author=tim`", then use `.ArgName` and `.ArgValue` to get the name/value from the switch.

     ... // new code